What to Expect in a Consultation?

 We may or may not decide you need to retain my office but you will surely leave the consult knowing more than you did when we started speaking.

-I charge $250 for up to a one-hour consultation.
+I charge $210 for up to a one-hour consultation.
 I do these in my office in Sacramento or over the phone.
 Please complete my intake form to request a consultation.
+I will contact you for a brief phone call to set up your consultation.
 Your information is private and protected by attorney client privilege.
 I will not share your information at any time.

 I must check to ensure I have no immediate conflict.
 Your intake form is important.
 Please let me know the names of other parties involved.
 I will be in touch with you to set up a time to consult.
 I generally get back right away unless I am in trial or heavy trial preparation.
 I do sometimes make myself available on weekends but generally – I am available Monday through Friday from 8am to 5pm.